 - improve the funding system for charter schools.

 - During the summer and fall of 2001, EPLC coordinated efforts of the informal Education Funding Advocacy Group to offer materials and briefing sessions to 2002 gubernatorial candidates or their representatives.
 Two candidate teams requested and were provided briefings.
-The organizations will continue to be available to the newly-elected governor for confidential briefings/discussions on education finance issues.

 - In March 2002, on behalf of more than ten organizations, EPLC mailed a ten-question survey to every Pennsylvania Primary candidate for Governor, Lt.
 Governor, State House and State Senate.
 Responses were received from more than 150 candidates and were posted on EPLC’s web site.